Cannabinoid Hyperemesis Syndrome

 You can prevent CHS by not using marijuana in any form.
-You may be reluctant to believe that marijuana might be the underlying cause of your symptoms.
+You may not want to believe that marijuana may be the underlying cause of your symptoms.
 That may be because you have used it for many years without having any problems.
 The syndrome may take several years to develop.
 The drug may help prevent nausea in new users who don’t use it often.
-But people with CHS need to completely quit using it.
+But people with CHS need to completely stop using it.
 If they don’t, their symptoms will likely come back.

-Quitting marijuana may lead to other health benefits, like:
+Quitting marijuana may lead to other health benefits, such as:

 - Better lung function